jasper-zheng/realtime-flask-model/README.md

 ## Requirements

-We provided a Gaussian blur model for basic pipeline demonstration, and a pix2stylegan3 model, which is based on StyleGAN3 and requires more computing power.
+We provided a Gaussian blur model for basic pipeline demonstration, and a pix2stylegan3 de-blurring model, which is based on StyleGAN3 and requires more computing power.

 ### GaussianBlur model only: